 To assist in protecting and preserving independence of thought on the Board, there is no direct link between Non-executive Directors' remuneration and the performance of ClearView.
-Remuneration for Non-executive Directors is based on the role that the individual director has on the Board, and whether they are a member of one or more of our Board committees and/or our subsidiaries Boards.
+Remuneration for Non-executive Directors is based on the role that the individual director has on the Board, and whether they are a member of one or more of the Board committees and/or subsidiaries Boards.
 Remuneration is paid by way of one base fee (inclusive of the "Superannuation Guarantee Contribution" (SGC) payment) that is based on market rates for comparable companies for the time and commitment and responsibilities undertaken by Non-executive Directors.

 The level of remuneration for each Non-executive Director is set by the NRC, within the total annual remuneration limits approved by our shareholders at a general meeting.
 Any increase to individual Non-executive Director's remuneration must be approved by the Board on the recommendation of the NRC after engaging and taking advice, where appropriate.
-During the period, a review of the remuneration for each of our Directors was undertaken as a result of the appointment of two Directors in December 2016 and change of Committee Chairpersons on 1 July 2017.
-An external consultant was engaged to consider Directors' remuneration in the reporting period.
+During the period, the NRC considered the aggregate Non-executive Director fee pool as approved by shareholders at the 2013 AGM, as a result of the resignation of Mr Andrew Sneddon and Mr Michael Alscher as Directors the Company, revocation of Mr Michael Lukin's appointment as Alternate Director to Mr Michael Alscher and appointment of Mr Michael Alscher as Alternate Director to

+Mr Nathanial Thomson on 1 March 2018.
+In 2017, AON Hewitt benchmarked the Non-executive Directors fees as part of their review.
 It was concluded that notwithstanding that the comparable cost in total was considered appropriate, given the size and composition of the Board, that on average ClearView pays a lower Board fee per Director.
-No change to Directors fees were recommended, but it was noted that if the Board size reduced going forward, that the fees per Board member would be reconsidered at the time.
+No change to Directors fees was recommended during the period and the fees per Board member would be reconsidered at the appropriate time.